Active vs Passive Investing: Fee Comparison and Break-Even Return

 The total annual return you expect from the active strategy before fees.

-Break-even active gross return
+Break-even active return (gross)

-Assumed active portfolio return
+Your assumed active return

 Break-even condition: (rpassive − feepassive) = (ractive − feeactive) ⇒ ractive = rpassive + (feeactive − feepassive)